 Step 1: Android AutoOTP

 While working on the NCI Field Report website, I was having to copy a lot of one time passwords (OTPs) from Gmail to login.
-I eventually created a UI with password login so I could use auto fill, but this wasn’t part of the requirements, so it’s only accessible by route and requires an extra step when testing on mobile to type in this route, especially when you’re testing on Vercel preview environments.
-But this prompted me to think about how iPhones can copy OTPs from the mail app and auto fill them into the input.
+I eventually created a UI with password login so I could use auto fill, but this wasn’t part of the requirements, so the password login is only accessible by direct url which requires an extra step when testing on mobile to type in this url, which I run into when testing on Vercel preview environments.
+This prompted me to think of a quicker way to login.
+I remembered how iPhones can copy OTPs from the mail app and auto fill them into the input.
 I also have an app called FilterBox that copies OTPs from Google Messages to clipboard.
 Although, it doesn't auto fill.
 So last weekend, I created an an Android app to copy OTPs from any notification.
 The app works by listening to notifications, reading the content, and copying 4-8 digit strings.

 One of the edge cases I ran into right away was a Spotify notification containing a song that had 1007 in the title.
 My app would repeatedly copy 1007 to clipboard since Spotify notifications update every second.
 I initially considered just limiting it to Gmail, since that is the reason I built the app, but since software is so cheap to produce right now, I decided to try both approaches and stuck with the more complex approach of letting the user select which app they want to listen to for flexibility.
-Initially, all app and services are selected.
-I included options to clear all app selections or to select all at any point.
+Initially, all app and services are selected, so I included options to clear all app selections or to select all at any point.
 I also included a search bar to filter app titles by keyword.
+Currently, I have Gmail and Google Messages selected.

 Step 2: Attempt at MacOS AutoOTP